splunk/public-o11y-docs/rum/rum-dashboards/rum-custom-dashboards.rst

 Monitor custom events and page level metrics
 ---------------------------------------------

 Kai uses custom dashboards to get a high level assessment of the health of the Buttercup Industries applications.
 They go to :menuselection:`Dashboards` to create a new dashboard.
 Kai wants to look at custom events and page level metrics for page views.
 The first chart utilizes the metric ``rum.node.workflow.count``.
 The second chart shows the metric ``rum.node.page_view.count`` uses to show the  Kai wants to look at custom events and page level metrics for page views.
-The following image shows how Kai set up their dashboard:
+Kai set up their dashboard:

 ..  image:: /_images/rum/use-case-custom-dashboard.png
     :width: 90%
     :alt: This image shows two charts.
 The first chart shows a line chart of custom events and the second chart shows a line chart for page views represented by page.

+With this dashboard kai can monitor custom events and page level metrics.

 ..